Yermo/nativescript-background-geolocation-fbs/src/platforms/android/README.md

+# Modifying background-geolocation-android

+If changes need to be made to the background-geolocation-android library:

+- make sure to save and rebuild the project
+- copy the build/outputs/aar library files to ./libs
+- in the src directory run npm run clean
+- then run npm run plugin.prepare
+- then you can run the demo and the changes made to the library should be visible.

+I need to explore the details of npm run plugin.prepare.
+I /think/ if that step is not done the updated library file is not copied but I have not verified that yet.

 # External Libraries

 It tooks some trial and error but it looks like all that's needed to include an external *.aar file is to copy it into